 The Apple III contains several handy features that can be neatly accessed through SOS calls.
 DATE allows the user to read (and set) the current year, month, day, date, day of the week, and time.
-The JOYSTICK call reads the current value of the analog and switch inputs for either of the two joystick ports.
+The IOYSTICK call reads the current documentation of the operating system and system calls will appear in the Apple III Technical Reference Manual, which will be available at your dealer in a few months.
+All the capabilities described here, however, are available to the programmer through the languages on the Apple III and the device drivers already provided with the Apple III.